History of Tim Hardaway Jr. in Timeline

 On July 18, 2014, Tim Hardaway Jr. was named to practice with the USA Basketball National Select Team from July 28 to 31.

-In 2014, Tim Hardaway Jr. played in the NBA Summer League, averaging 22.8 points per game, earning NBA All-Summer League second team recognition.
+In 2014, Tim Hardaway Jr. played in the NBA Summer League for the Knicks, averaging 22.8 points per game and earning NBA All-Summer League second team honors.

 2014: Rising Stars Challenge and Career High

-In 2014, Tim Hardaway Jr. was named a Rising Stars Challenge participant and achieved a career-high of 29 points against the Cleveland Cavaliers on January 30.
-He also finished fifth in NBA Rookie of the Year Award balloting and was selected for the NBA All-Rookie Team.
+In 2014, Tim Hardaway Jr. was named a Rising Stars Challenge participant during the NBA All-Star Game weekend.
+On January 30, 2014, he also achieved a career high with 29 points against the Cleveland Cavaliers and finished fifth in the NBA Rookie of the Year Award balloting.

 January 24, 2015: Season-High Performance

-On January 24, 2015, Tim Hardaway Jr. recorded a season-high 25 points, along with 6 rebounds and 5 assists, in a game against the Charlotte Hornets.
+On January 24, 2015, Tim Hardaway Jr. scored a season-high 25 points, along with 6 rebounds and 5 assists, in a game against the Charlotte Hornets.

-On June 25, 2015, Tim Hardaway Jr. was traded to the Atlanta Hawks in exchange for the draft rights to Jerian Grant.
+On June 25, 2015, Tim Hardaway Jr. was traded to the Atlanta Hawks from the Knicks in exchange for the draft rights to Jerian Grant.

 December 3, 2015: Assignment to Canton Charge